 An Overview and Directory of Corporate Venture Capital (CVC) in Healthcare

 Large companies are playing an increasingly important role in the venture capital ecosystem.
-In fact, 26% of deals in Q1 of this year included corporate venture capital (CVC), an increase from 20% in 2022 and 11% in 2010.
+In fact, 26% of deals in Q1 2023 included corporate venture capital (CVC), an increase from 20% in 2022 and 11% in 2010.

 Often referred to as "strategic" investors, CVCs indeed invest with a view towards furthering the long-term objectives of their parent companies.
 But their motivations are more than just strategy.
 CVCs seek to achieve significant financial returns, mitigate risks through diversified portfolios, and gain early insights into emerging market trends.